 - Don’t buy in haste, think about your purchase before you make it, and shop around.

 - Learn about the 4Cs – the color, cut, carat and clarity of a diamond so you can be completely aware of what you are buying.

 - Don’t forget about your budget when you see all those beautiful and breathtaking rings.
 Remember too that you will need to insure the ring.

-Once you have found the right ring, it is time to think of how you are going to buy it.
+Once you have found the right ring, it's time to think of how you are going to buy it.

 There are several main ways that you can pay for an engagement ring: either with your savings or by using credit.
 Of course, there is a third way that involves selling some of your personal belongings or other assets.